-9. Demo-to-trial ratio – How many demos become trials and how many trials become closed-won deals matter.
-A low figure requires you to work on the protocols you use for your demos, trials, and making a sale.
+How many demos become trials and how many trials become closed-won deals matter.
+A low figure requires you to work on the protocols you use for your demos, trials and making a sale.

 Many software tools can help in your SaaS sales and give you a better online presence.
-Here are a few types of SaaS sales tools you will need,
+Here are a few types of tools you will need,

 There is a lot more to learn about SaaS sales, and here’s how you can do so,

 Podcasts are pretty popular these days.
 Listening to sales podcasts will help you get insights as well as tips from some of the industry leaders.
 They allow you to stay in the loop despite the technologically dynamic nature of sales.
 Make sure you have some excellent sales podcasts on your list.

 No matter how much technology tries, it can’t take away the charm of books.
 While you have audiobooks to listen to, a physical book will take the cake any time.
 In addition, to learn SaaS sales in-depth, you should read the most popular ones on the subject.